• By 2022 we will source all our styles with minimum 50% cotton content, as more responsible. (e.g. Organic cotton, better Cotton and recycled cotton)

 • Our paper and carboard boxes are Recycled or FSC® certified materials.

 • Our poly- and master bags are recycled plastic.

-We have identified the materials we use in our garments and categorised these according to six colour codes.
-Our 202020 goals mean that we want 20% of our entire use of materials to be categorised as yellow or green by 2020.
+We have identified the materials we use in our garments and categorised these according to five colour codes.

-Red and orange are for materials that we do use, but want to reduce use of.
-This includes traditionally produced fabrics such as polyamide, acrylic or conventional cotton.
+This includes traditionally produced fabrics such as polyamide, acrylic and conventional cotton.

-Yellow and green are materials that are produced in an environmentally sustainable matter, such as organic or recycled cotton and wool, recycled polyester or vegetable tanned leather.
+Green are materials that are produced in an environmentally responsible matter, such as organic or recycled polyester.

 We have a set of chemical restriction based on which we test our garments before they go to the shop.
 We test for any chemical that may be harmful to the health of our customers, our enviroment or the workers who produce the garment.